PAY RANGE: N23

 · The position must supervise a group of divisional level contract coordinators and, technical and clerical personnel, in the development, coordination and monitoring of all departmental contract activities.

-· The position must perform the work in the Health Department, the Department of Human Services, Department of Behavioral Health and Intellectual Disability or the Office of Supportive Housing.
+· The position must perform the work in the Health Department, the Department of Human Services, Department of Behavioral Health and Intellectual Disability, the Office of Supportive Housing or the Prisons department.

 · Only one position in each department specified will be allocated to this class.